zyr1on/CVector.h/README.md

-# CVector.h – Simple & Safe Generic Vector Library for C
+# CVector.h – Simple & Safe Generic Vector Header Only Library for C

 This header-only library provides a fast, safe, and easy-to-use generic dynamic array (vector) implementation for C. With modern features and robust error checks, you can enjoy the flexibility of C++-style vectors right in C, with zero dependencies and zero runtime overhead for most operations.